-SAP SuccessFactors Platform / BizX.
+SAP SuccessFactors HCM Cloud Platform

 The Employee Import data file looks like a spreadsheet, with each column dedicated to a specific data point.
 This spreadsheet is stored as a comma separated value (csv).
 A brief description of each column is noted below.
 To view an example, please log into your instance as a user that has administrative privileges.
 The administrator has the ability to export employees under Manage Users.

 - Header Row 1: System Keys - DO NOT make any changes to this row.
 This row includes the system keys used to organize your employee data.

 - Header Row 2: Data Labels - This row is displays the field labels that identify the employee data points shown in the system.
 NOTE: Even though this row is not mandatory, the Employee Import will read user data only from the third row on.

 - Do not change these labels:

-STATUS column: Do not change, associated with the STATUS system key.
+- STATUS column: Do not change, associated with the STATUS system key.

-USERID column: Do not change, associated with the USERID system key.
+- USERID column: Do not change, associated with the USERID system key.